datee/MECore/README.md

 - This is my excuse to learn both languages.
 - There might be a lot of amateur/beginner mistakes.
 Both in Haxe and C++.
 - No documentation whatsoever.
+- **!!
+WINDOWS USERS** - I develop on Linux and have no clue on how to compile on windows or for windows.
+I tried it once and immediately got issues getting it to work.
+One day this engine will compile for windows but that is currently not a priority (not from me anyway)

 ### Usage
 Add this repository as a submodule and use CMake. **Make sure to update your submodules recursively.**